Anna-Myzukina/ruby_study/README.md

-Conditionals and Flow Control:
+## Conditionals and Flow Control:
-What is a “boolean”?
+- What is a “boolean”?

+      A boolean is a value used in a logic statement to say if something is considered true or
+      false.
-What are “truthy” values?
+- What are “truthy” values?

+      0 - numeric zero (Integer or otherwise)
+      "" - Empty strings
+      "\n" - Strings containing only whitespace
+      [] - Empty arrays
+      {} - Empty hashes
-Are nil, 0, "0", "", 1, [], {} and -1 considered true or false?
+- Are nil, 0, "0", "", 1, [], {} and -1 considered true or false?

+      We can check using in terminal irb and next code: def check_truthy(var_name, var)
+        is_truthy = var ? "true" : "false"
+          puts "#{var_name} is #{is_truthy}"
+        end

+      check_truthy("nil", nil)
+      check_truthy("0", 0)
+      check_truthy("zero", 0)
+      check_truthy("empty string", "")
+      check_truthy("number one", 1)
+      check_truthy("empty array", [])
+      check_truthy("empty hash", {})
+      check_truthy("number minus one", -1)

+      // output next:
+      nil is false
+      0 is true
+      zero is true
+      empty string is true
+      number one is true
+      empty array is true
+      empty hash is true
+      number minus one is true
+In Ruby, there are exactly two values which are considered "falsy", and will return false when tested as a condition for an if expression.
+      They are:

+      nil
+      boolean false

-When do you use elsif?
+- When do you use elsif?
 When do you use unless?
 What does <=> do?
 Why might you define your own <=> method?